wrossmorrow/statesampler/README.md

 * exponentially-weighted samples away from large counts,
 * and reciprocally-weighted samples away from large counts

 The first is trivial to implement within standard `javascript`, although this is plausibly more efficient because the server pre-loads all reviews.
 This server was _really_ written to enable question generation when the _count_ of times a row was sampled is important.
-If so, we have to maintain a "gloabl state" across questions served requiring a central server.
+If so, we have to maintain a "global state" across questions served requiring a central server.

 ## Use